-Evolution is the name of our Academy (U6-U10) and Competitive (U11+) soccer program.
-Competitive is a.k.a.
-Select soccer or Travel soccer.
+Evolution is the name of our Academy (U6-U10) and Competitive (U11+) soccer program here at CSA and GSSA.
+Competitive is also known as Select or Travel soccer.

 WHAT’S THE DIFFERENCE BETWEEN RECREATIONAL SOCCER and EVOLUTION?

-Recreational soccer is for all players U4-U19 of any ability, utilizing volunteer parent coaches, where the focus is on fun.
+Recreational soccer is for all players U4-U19 of any ability, utilizing volunteer parent coaches, where the focus is on fun and participation.
 Games are typically played on Saturdays.

 Academy soccer is for that U6-U10 player looking to take their game to the next level and play in a more competitive league.
 We employ professional coaches who focus on developing players for rigors of competing at a higher level, to prepare them for Select (U11+) soccer in a few years.
 Our Academy teams generally play in the Texas Clubs Soccer League (TCSL) league or the Regional Premier League (RPL) on Sundays.
 Players can play both Academy and Recreational soccer simultaneously (and we strongly encourage it!)